nkukard/nkukard/README.md

 <hr>

 <p align="center">
-    <i>Most of my development is done on GitLab instances, but feel free to take a look at my repositories!</i>
+    <i>Most of my development is done on GitLab instances, but feel free to take a look at my mirrored repositories!</i>
 </p>

 <p  align="center">